 Comic Book: Nemesis

 What if Batman was The Joker?Nemesis follows the adventures of a rich playboy that enjoys the finer things in life: fast cars, beautiful women, and "dealing" with someone on a 28 day (violent) crime spree.
 Marketed as the comic that "Makes Kick-Ass look like shit!" this was written by Mark Millar for Marvel Comics.A movie adaptation is in the works, with the script written by Joe Carnahan (The A-Team, Smokin' Aces).
 It was greenlit after the surprise success of another Millar adaptation, Kingsman: The Secret Service.Should not be confused with Nemesis the Warlock or Star Trek: Nemesis.
+Nor should he be confused for the vigilante with the same name from DC Comics.
 You may be looking for Arch-Nemesis, a trope about a person's single greatest enemy, or Nemesis from Resident Evil 3: Nemesis.

 Nemesis contains examples of: